CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/04-Verify the Application gateway with WAF Enabled.md

-# 03: View the Application Gateway
+# 03: Verify the Application gateway with WAF Enabled

 ## Overview